Love Is All (Roger Glover song)

 "Love Is All" is a 1974 pop song, credited to Roger Glover & Guests in the credits, but in reality sung by American heavy metal singer Ronnie James Dio.
 It was featured on Glover's solo album The Butterfly Ball and the Grasshopper's Feast and the single – released in the UK on 8 November 1974 – was a number one-hit in the Netherlands and Belgium.
+It also reached number 10 in Australia.

-The song was notable for its music video, which featured an animated cartoon starring a guitar-playing frog.
+The song was notable for its music video, which featured an animated cartoon starring a lute-playing frog.